• New Posts

 testing second proof of homemade bread dough

-• Grease 2 9-by-5-inch loaf pans or 3, 8½-by-4½-inch standard loaf pans.
+• Grease 2, 9-by-5-inch loaf pans or 3, 8½-by-4½-inch standard loaf pans.
 Turn dough out on a pastry cloth or lightly floured surface.
-Divide in half weighing if desired.
-For 3 standard loaves, divide dough into thirds.
+For 2 loaves, divide into 2 equal amounts, weighing if desired.
+For 3 standard loaves, divide dough into 3 equal parts.

 weighing dough for loaves of bread